Compare credit cards

 As the name suggests, these cards offer an interest-free period on the new spending you do on the card.

-The 0% periods on offer from these cards are sizeable too.
-For example, right now you can get as much as 28 months in which to clear the balance before you start paying interest.
+The 0% deals on offer from these cards are sizeable too.
+For example, right now you can get as much as 26 months in which to clear the balance before you start paying interest.
+Try to clear your balance before the 0% deal ends.

 Representative Example: If you spend £1,200 at a purchase interest rate of 19.9% p.a. (variable) your representative rate will be 19.9% APR (variable).